Sloofy/After-Hours-Minecraft-Server/server-modslist.md

 * [Trample Stopper](https://www.curseforge.com/minecraft/mc-mods/trample-stopper-fabric) - Feather falling enchantments no longer trample crops.
 * [Paradox Slabs](https://modrinth.com/mod/paradox-slabs) - Allows only cutting half of a slab, not the full slab block.
 * [Splash Concrete](https://www.curseforge.com/minecraft/mc-mods/splash-concrete) - Concrete can be made by using splash water bottles.
+* [Whose Pet is This?](https://www.curseforge.com/minecraft/mc-mods/whose-pet-is-this) - Figure out who is the owner of the pet you're looking at.
+Most likely Ducksquack's.
+*

 ## Gameplay features
 * [Universial Graves](https://modrinth.com/mod/universal-graves) - Players drop graves where they died.